jenkinsci/ant-in-workspace-plugin/README.md

 In this README you will find more technical information for Developers that are interested in supporting or enhancing this plugin.

 ## What does this  this?
 This Plugin extends the official Jenkins Ant Plugin.
-It provides a new Builder based on ANT that has disabled the functionality to choose between different Ant versions but will allow to use an Ant version that is available in the workspace.
+It provides a new Builder based on Ant that has disabled the functionality to choose between different Ant versions.
+But it will allow to use an Ant version that is available in the workspace.

 This is to allow (legacy) builds to use a special Ant that is checked into the SCM.
-When building the Job the special Ant version is returned and file-permissions (+x) are set.
-It is possible to configure a global AntInWorkspace parameter or a per-Job parameter.
+When building the Job this special Ant version is returned and file-permissions (+x) are set.
+It is possible to configure the path to Ant in a global AntInWorkspace parameter or a per-Job parameter.

 ## Documentation
 The user documentation is available here